-The National Park Service (NPS) of the Department of the Interior awarded the contract for performing maintenance of monuments at Vicksburg National Military Park to McKay Lodge Art Conservation, Inc. Twelve of the larger stone and bronze monuments were selected by NPS for needed professional attention.
+The National Park Service (NPS) of the Department of the Interior awarded the contract for performing maintenance of monuments at Vicksburg Mississippi at the Vicksburg National Military Park to McKay Lodge Art Conservation, Inc. Twelve of the larger stone and bronze monuments were selected by NPS for needed professional attention.
 Much regular light maintenance of the expansive park and its incredibly numerous monuments and markers is provided by corps of volunteers organized each year for Park Day.

 Confederate torpedo on December 12, 1862 in the Yazoo River, 13 miles North of Vicksburg.
 It was identified in 1956 and raised in 1964.